KnyazQasan/First-Game-c-/README.md

 ![](https://arc80.com/images/flap-icon@2x.png)

-Flap Hero is built using [Plywood](https://github.com/arc80/plywood).
-See [this blog post](https://preshing.com/20201126/a-small-open-source-game-in-cpp) for more information.
+Flap Hero is built using [Knyaz/Qasan](https://github.com/KnyazQasan).

 At this time, it's only possible to build the **Windows**, **Linux** and **macOS** versions of Flap Hero.
 You can't build the Android or iOS versions yet.
 (See "Why Can't I Build on Android or iOS?" at the end of this document.)
 In the meantime, rest assured that the game works basically the same way on all platforms.